Property · Last updated 2 June 2026

 Step 5: Get the Tenancy Agreement Right

-• Term: 12-month renewable contracts are standard.
-Some 6-month leases are granted
+• Term: 12-month fixed term contracts are standard.
+Some 6-month arrangements are agreed for specific circumstances

-• Deposit: One month's rent as a security deposit, plus first month's rent in advance
+• Deposit: One month's rent as security deposit, plus first month's rent in advance

-• Non-payment: A 7-day Notice to Quit before applying for an eviction court order
+• Non-payment: A 7-day Notice to Quit is standard practice before applying for a possession order

-An inventory and condition report is essential for furnished properties.
-This protects both parties at the end of the tenancy.
+An inventory and condition report signed at move-in is essential for furnished properties.
+Without one, any deposit dispute at the end of the tenancy becomes very difficult to resolve in the landlord's favour.

 Step 6: Decide on Property Management

-Full-service property management in Gibraltar typically costs 8% to 10% of monthly rent.
-This usually covers:
+Full-service property management in Gibraltar typically runs 8% to 10% of monthly rent, based on prevailing market rates.
+This generally covers:

 • Maintenance coordination and emergency repairs